kusl/openroom2/README.md

 Resource has id, name, group, position, capacity, description, and resource hours.
 ResourceHours has id, resource id, status, start date, end date, start time, end time.

+One idea is to keep things simple and not deviate too much from the existing design in 1.4.